-- (a) Only the child has a right of action for money damages against a child's attorney, best interest attorney, or court-appointed advisor for inaction or action taken in the capacity of child's attorney, best interests attorney, or court-appointed advisor. - (b) Subject to subsection (a), a [best interests attorney or] court-appointed advisor appointed pursuant to this [act] is not liable for money damages because of inaction or action taken in the capacity of [best interests attorney or] court-appointed advisor unless the inaction or action taken constituted willful misconduct or gross negligence.
+(a) Only the child has a right of action for money damages against a child's attorney, best interests attorney, or court-appointed advisor best interests advocate for inaction or action taken in the capacity of child's attorney, best interests attorney, or court-appointed advisor best interests advocate.

+(b) A [best interests attorney or] court-appointed advisor best interests advocate appointed pursuant to this [act] is not liable for money damages because of inaction or action taken in the capacity of [best interests attorney or] court-appointed advisor best interests advocate unless the inaction or action taken constituted willful misconduct or gross negligence.